On computational complexity of set automata

 We consider a computational model which is known as set automata.
-The set automata are one-way finite automata with an additional storage---the set.
-There are two kinds of set automata---the deterministic and the nondeterministic ones.
-We denote them as DSA and NSA respectively.
-The model was introduced by M. Kutrib, A. Malcher, M. Wendlandt in 2014 in [3, 4].
-It was shown that DSA-languages look similar to DCFL due to their closure properties and NSA-languages look similar to CFL due to their undecidability properties.
+The set automata are one-way finite automata with additional storage-the set.
+There are two kinds of set automata-deterministic (DSA's) and nondeterministic (NSA's).
+The model was introduced by Kutrib, Malcher, Wendlandt in 2014.
+It was shown that DSA-recognizable languages look similar to DCFL's and NSA-recognizable languages look similar to CFL's.

 In this paper, we extend this similarity and prove that languages recognizable by NSA's form a rational cone, as do CFL's.